 Lakewood is the host community to Joint Base Lewis-McChord (JBLM).
 JBLM is one of the largest military installations in the United States.
 It also hosts Camp Murray, the headquarters of the Washington Military Defense Army and Air National Guard.
 America’s Promise Alliance has named Lakewood as one of the nation’s “100 Best Communities for Young People” five years in a row.
 Economic development and job creation are top priorities for the City of Lakewood.

 The City has established a positive business climate to help Lakewood businesses compete in the marketplace.
-For example, Lakewood has no development impact fees or Business & Occupation (B&O) tax, an approved EB5 Regional Center to promote private investment, and a wrap-around service to help businesses navigate the permitting process, apply for financing, and recruit a trained workforce.
+For example, Lakewood has no development impact fees, except for a potential traffic mitigation fee in the downtown for more intensive uses.
+There is no local Business & Occupation (B&O) tax, and we strive to provide wrap-around service to help businesses navigate the permitting process, apply for financing, and recruit a trained workforce.

 Choose Lakewood